macworx/promote_user/README.md

 # promote_user

-# Promote a regular Mac user account to an admin account:
+These scripts can be used to promote a regular Mac user to an admin user and vice versa.
+Usage as follows:

+# Promotion:
 host$ sudo promote_user.sh <USERNAME>

-# Demote an admin user account to a regular user account:
+# Demotion:
 host$ sudo demote_user.sh <USERNAME>